fignewtonfood/wk2_code_review/README.md

 ## Description

 Using PHP and Silex, this app will take a user input string and compare it to another user input string to see if the first string is located within the second.
-This app uses a Twig framework to display any HTML.
+This app uses a Twig framework and basic CSS to display any HTML.

 ## Setup